SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7780TSM.md

 - The **Input Control Table** displays general information about each input: the **IP Mode, the IP Address, the Port Number,** different **Bit Rates, ...**
 - **Input Monitor Table** shows data for parameters such as the **Input state, Number of Programs, Number of know PIDs, TS ID, Network ID, ...**
 - The **MDI Monitor Table** displays data regarding the MDI.
-The table has nine columns and displays the **Delay Factor, Media Loss Rate,** their limites, maximums and ideals.
+The table has nine columns and displays the **Delay Factor, Media Loss Rate,** their limits, maximums and ideals.

 ### Output